Skip to Content, Navigation, or Footer.

 These unique spaces will also serve as an attractive feature for prospective students, as tours inside the building begin upon the completion of the construction.

 "It's those unique types of spaces that are actually put on display," Taddeo said. "[...]
-The College will be used as a recruiting tool, having prospective students tour through the building and see all the great work that the College does."
+The building will be used as a recruiting tool, having prospective students tour through the building and see all the great work that the College does."

-Centered to be a pillar of academic excellence and a centerpiece for talented work, the Barbara Drummond Throne Academic and Research Facility is designed to foster collaboration and growth for both the College of Human Sciences, as well as the broader Auburn community.
+Centered to be a pillar of academic excellence and a centerpiece for talented work, the Barbara Drummond Thorne Academic and Research Facility is designed to foster collaboration and growth for both the College of Human Sciences, as well as the broader Auburn community.

 Share and discuss “Auburn announces new home for College of Human Sciences ” on social media.